WHY WE HAVE A CODE OF CONDUCT

 a.
 All regional associations are bound by a Common Set of Rules as agreed by Governing Board.

 b.
 Ultimately, all full members of regional associations must be members of the Federation.
-Regional associations may accept new company members for a 24–month introductory period, after which the company is required to become a Full or Associate TTF Member.
-Full TTF membership then provides full access to the website and reports where applicable.
-Companies not taking up TTF membership after the 24-month introduction period will not be able to continue in regional membership.
+Regional associations may accept new company members for a 24–month introductory period, after which the company is required to become a Full or Associate TDUK Member.
+Full TDUK membership then provides full access to the website and reports where applicable.
+Companies not taking up TDUK membership after the 24-month introduction period will not be able to continue in regional membership.

 Code of Conduct

-This Code of Conduct (“Code”) is intended to assist Members of the Federation to maintain and improve the standards of conduct within the industry by assuring all market stakeholders that dealing with a TTF member means dealing with a reputable organisation.
+This Code of Conduct (“Code”) is intended to assist Members of TDUK to maintain and improve the standards of conduct within the industry by assuring all market stakeholders that dealing with a TDUK member means dealing with a reputable organisation.

 For the purposes of the Code the expression “Member” shall not include Associate Members as defined in the Articles of Association and bye-laws of the Federation.